Economy of Malaysia: History

 In 2022, the Household Income Survey undertaken by the government indicated that there were 7.9 million households in Malaysia, with an average of 3.8 members in each household.
-The average household income of Malaysia increased by 69.6% to RM8,479 a month, compared to RM5,000 in 2012.
+In the latest Household Income Survey 2024, the mean monthly household income of Malaysia was RM9,155 with an annual growth rate of 3.8%.
+The federal territories, Selangor and Johor were the three regions with the highest average household income in Malaysia, all of them surpassed the threshold of RM10,000 that year.

 According to a HSBC report in 2012, Malaysia is expected to become the world's 21st largest economy by 2050, with a GDP of $1.2 trillion (Year 2000 dollars) and a GDP per capita of $29,247 (Year 2000 dollars).
-The report also says "The electronic equipment, petroleum, and liquefied natural gas producer will see a substantial increase in income per capita.
-Malaysian life expectancy, relatively high level of schooling, and above average fertility rate will help in its rapid expansion."
+The report also stated, "The electronic equipment, petroleum, and liquefied natural gas producer will see a substantial increase in income per capita.
+Malaysian life expectancy, relatively high level of schooling and above average fertility rate will help in its rapid expansion."
 Viktor Shvets, the managing director in Credit Suisse, has said "Malaysia has all the right ingredients to become a developed nation."

 In early 2020, the Malaysian economy was severely afflicted by the COVID-19 pandemic that eventually expanded to the rest of the world, causing an economic shutdown and downturn in the country, the worst since 2008.
 In early December 2020 during the pandemic, Fitch Ratings downgraded the country's rating from A− to BBB+.
 Some, such as Hoo Ke Ping at the Kingsley Strategic Institute, suggested that this was because of a lack of communication between the new government and the ratings agency.
 Others, such as Carmelo Ferlito, from the Centre for Market Education, said it might require something more substantial as the recent budget lacked a strategy for the recovery as well as addressing the political tensions, and also, Shan Saeed at Juwai IQI suggested that the agency had lost its relevance as the analysis was "behind the curve".
 However, the COVID-19 recession in the country ended by 1 April 2022 as the COVID-19 Omicron infection rate continued to fall ahead of the endemic phase.